Wilbertz/Navigation/README.md

 The 35 dimensions of ray perception contain the following bits of informaton:
 - 7 rays are projecting from the agent at the following angles (measured in degrees): [20, 90, 160, 45, 135, 70, 110] where 90 is directly in front of the agent.
 - Each ray is 5 dimensional.
-If it encounters adetectable object (i.e. yellow banana, wall, blue banana, agent), the value at that position in the array is set to 1.
+If it encounters a detectable object (i.e. yellow banana, wall, blue banana, agent), the value at that position in the array is set to 1.

 The last number within each ray is a distance measure which is a fraction of the ray length normalized to 1.
 Each ray is [Yellow Banana, Wall, Blue Banana, Agent, Distance].
-For example, [0,1,1,0,0,0.2] means that there is a blue banana detected 20% of the distance.
+For example, [0,1,1,0,0,0.2] means that there is a blue banana detected at 20% of the distance.

 The velocity of the agent is two dimensional: left/right velocity and forward/backward velocity.